abugher/dicelessware/README.txt

 printed word list.
 If you do trust your computer (or you think cameras can see your dice and word list), you can use dicelessware.

+You'll need a dictionary file at this location:

+  $HOME/.dicelessware/active_list.txt

 Usage: